 Disputes regarding a contractor’s scope of work are common.
 Frequently, there are times when a contract or solicitation is unclear as to whether a certain item of work is within a contractor’s scope.
+(Click here for the six most common contractor claims, which includes change-in-scope claims.)

 In federal government contracts, if a contract is ambiguous as to whether a contractor must perform a specific item of work, the issue may turn on whether it was a patent or latent ambiguity.
 A patent ambiguity is one that is readily apparent or obvious.
 In contrast, a latent ambiguity is one that is hidden or could not be discovered through the exercise of reasonable care.